AminMirfakhar/AminMirfakhar.github.io/_pages/about.md

 Prior to pursuing my PhD, I graduated with honors from Sharif University of Technology, earning a Master of Science in Mechatronics Engineering and a Bachelor of Science in a Mechanical Engineering.

+If you’d like to get in touch, please feel free to contact me at smirfakhar<At>tulane.edu.